Rutherglen

-Rutherglen (/ˈrʌðərɡlɪn/; Ruglen, An Ruadh-Ghleann) is a town in South Lanarkshire, Scotland, immediately south-east of the city of Glasgow, 3 mi from its centre and directly south of the River Clyde.
+Rutherglen (/ˈrʌðərɡlɪn/; Ruglen, An Ruadh-Ghleann) is a town in South Lanarkshire, Scotland, immediately south-east of Glasgow, 3 mi from the city.
+The town is directly south of the River Clyde.
 Having previously existed as a separate Lanarkshire burgh, in 1975 Rutherglen lost its own local council and administratively became a component of the City of Glasgow District within the Strathclyde region (along with neighbouring Cambuslang).
 In 1996 the towns were reallocated to the South Lanarkshire council area.